Bonk Price Hits $0.42 on Exchanges (BONK)

 Buying and Selling Bonk

-It is usually not currently possible to buy alternative cryptocurrencies such as Bonk directly using US dollars.
-Investors seeking to acquire Bonk should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bonk using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Bonk directly using U.S. dollars.
+Investors seeking to acquire Bonk should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bonk using one of the exchanges listed above.

 Receive News & Updates for Bonk Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bonk and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.